osuosl/ganeti_webmgr/docs/source/fabric-recommend.rst

 --------------------

-Ganeti Web Manager has been developed and tested with specific versions of its :ref:`install-dependencies`.
+Ganeti Web Manager has been developed and tested with specific versions of its dependencies.
 If another program on your system uses a version of a dependency that GWM doesn't support, it can cause failure or unexpected behavior.
 To avoid these conflicts, Ganeti Web Manager version 0.7 (and above) is run in a virtual environment.

 `Virtualenv <http://www.virtualenv.org/en/latest/>`_ solves problems caused by incorrect dependency versions by isolating the environment in